Teyvat-Collective-Network/relay-bot/docs/help/execs.md

 ## Changing the log channel
 You can change where log messages for a global channel get sent with the `/globals logchannel` command.
 ![changing the log channel of a global channel](https://i.ibb.co/gTQVc6W/logchannel.gif)

+## Panic mode
+When a global channel is in panic mode, you can use `/unpanic` to turn off panic mode.